suramya-shah/introduction-to-microfrontends/README.md

 By following these best practices, development teams can effectively manage and develop micro frontends while promoting collaboration, scalability, and maintainability within the architecture.

-Developing Efficient CI/CD Pipelines and Automations

-Automation plays a vital role in managing and deploying micro frontends.
-Building efficient CI/CD pipelines and automating repetitive tasks can significantly improve development velocity, code quality, and deployment reliability.

-Performance Optimization Considerations

-Micro frontends bring their own performance challenges due to increased complexity and the potential for redundant code.
-Techniques like code splitting, lazy loading, and caching can be employed to optimize performance and reduce load times.

 ## Challenges of Micro Frontends and Ways to Mitigate Them

 Micro frontend architecture brings many benefits, but it also comes with its own set of challenges.
 Here are some common challenges associated with micro frontends and strategies to mitigate them: